tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 see: overfitting and underfitting.
 Overfitting is when the model fits too aggressively to the training dataset and does not generalize to the testing dataset.
 This is seen as the evalution metrics for the training data being much better than those of the testing data.
 Typically, this can be avoided by altering the parameter ranges for the hyperparameters.
-It can take many iterations to get this right, but use small changes and keep track of the previous state in case the modifications made do not have the desired effect.
+It can take many iterations to get this right but use small changes and keep track of the previous state in case the modifications made do not have the desired effect.

 Underfitting is shown as the both the training data and testing data having poor evalution metrics such as high